Dr Tanya Lee-Anne Maleina Samu

 - The notion of ‘Pasifika education’ and the concept of ‘oceanic agency’

 Teaching | Current

-Tanya contributes to courses and lectures that focus on Pasifika education, diversity, research methodologies and the politics of curriculum development for the Liberal Arts and Teacher Education programmes
+Tanya contributes to courses and lectures that focus on Pasifika education, diversity, research methodologies, the politics of curriculum development and introduction to education studiesfor the Liberal Arts , Teacher Education and Tertiary Foundation Certificate programmes

 - EDUC 322 Special Topic: Re-Thinking Pasifika Education

 - EDPROFST 612B – Te Whakaako in NZ Secondary Schools

 - Lecture Contributions to: EDUC 207 Decolonising Education; EDUC 211 Schooling Ethnic Diversity; EDPROFST 754 Critical Research Methodologies in Education.

 - Siliva Gaugatao (co-supervision, with Asso.
 Prof. Claire Sinnema), EdD.
 The role of Samoan fathers in their children's education

 - Easter Fa’aso’o-Tuilagi (lead supervisor, with Asso.
 Prof. Susan Carter).
 PhD.Pacific university students and international exchange experiences